#1 Debut - Coming-of-Age Fiction - Amazon.com

 - Lewis Buzbee

-author of The Yellow-Lighted Bookshop, Fliegelman's Desire, and the forthcoming book, Diver.
+author of The Yellow-Lighted Bookshop, Fliegelman's Desire, and the new novel, Diver.

 After his failed rescue of his brother Wyatt in a house fire, sixteen-year-old Russell Cobb wakes up from a coma, strangely mistaken for him and thrust into the middle of an arson investigation.
 Russell’s only hope, before his bandages come off, is to deduce the likeliest suspect in his recent turbulent past or risk being charged with homicide.
 In view of his brother’s death, he begins to see his family and Wyatt’s enigmatic girlfriend Edie in a darker light, colored by deceit and his own paranoia, until she turns the tables, tying his brother to an unimaginable crime.